DeLorean time machine: History

 After acquiring the DeLorean and modifying it into a time machine, Doc brings it to the Twin Pines Mall and tests it out by using a remote control to send it one minute into the future with his dog Einstein in it.
 He also shows Marty the major functions of the DeLorean: the flux capacitor, the time circuits, and the plutonium chamber that powers them.
 After refueling the DeLorean with plutonium stolen from Libyan terrorists (who previously stole the plutonium from a power plant), Doc prepares to travel into the future, but the Libyans unexpectedly arrive and shoot Doc.
 Marty uses the DeLorean to flee from the Libyans and is transported to 1955 after accidentally activating the time circuits, but without the needed plutonium to return to 1985.
 Once there, the DeLorean exhibits problems with the starter, and with its plutonium chamber empty, Marty hides the DeLorean behind a road sign and contacts the Doc Brown living in 1955.
 The two bring it to Brown's workshop.

-Unable to obtain plutonium, Doc and Marty realize, from a fundraising flyer given to Marty earlier in the film, that the only source for the power needed to return the DeLorean to 1985 is a bolt of lightning that they know from history will strike Hill Valley Courthouse's clock tower at 10:04 pm on the coming Saturday, November 12.
+Unable to obtain plutonium, Doc and Marty realize that the only source for the power needed to return the DeLorean to 1985 is a bolt of lightning.
+Fortunately, a fundraising flyer given to Marty in 1985 shows that lightning will strike Hill Valley Courthouse's clock tower at 10:04 pm on the coming Saturday, November 12.
 Doc installs a cable leading from the top of the clock down to the street to harness the lightning, and attaches a long pole and hook to the DeLorean to channel the energy into the flux capacitor once the hook makes contact with the cable while the DeLorean is accelerating at 88 mph.
-Despite setback involving the cable being disconnected by a fallen branch and the DeLorean having starter problems again, the plan succeeds, and Marty returns home, arriving eleven minutes before he left 1985 to warn Doc of his upcoming death since 1955 Doc wouldn't listen out of fear of changing history.
+Despite setbacks, such as the cable being disconnected by a fallen branch and the DeLorean having starter problems again, the plan succeeds and Marty returns home.
+He decides to set the destination time to eleven minutes before he left so he can warn Doc of his upcoming death, since the 1955 Doc wouldn't listen out of fear of changing history.
 With the DeLorean once again having issues with the starter, Marty is forced to run to the Twin Pines Mall, now called the Lone Pine Mall due to his actions in 1955.
-He is too late as Doc is gunned down while his other self escapes to 1955, leaving the Libyans to crash into a photo booth, but it is revealed that Doc wore a bulletproof vest and had listened to Marty's warning after all.
+He is too late, and sees Doc gunned down while his other self escapes to 1955, leaving the Libyans to crash into a photo booth.
+It is then revealed that Doc wore a bulletproof vest and had listened to Marty's warning after all.